Depart home for Cape Town, South Africa

 The thrill of seeing Africa’s Big 5 should keep you alert and keen for the next sighting.
 Fun fact: these animals (elephant, buffalo, lion, leopard, and rhino) are called the Big 5 because they are the five most dangerous animals to hunt.

-To end our day on safari, we’ll sip sundowner drinks and watch the sun go down from a little cruising boat on the 70-acre dam.
+To end our day on safari, we’ll sip sundowner drinks in the bush and watch the sun go down.
 Dinner is back at the lodge.

 Now that your game-spotting eyes are in focus, you could be the first to notice a leopard in a tree or a lion scoping out his prey.
 Expect the unexpected on our morning and afternoon safari game drives!